RuslanBrilenkov/Chicago_datasets_with_SQL/README.md

-# Chicago_datasets_with_SQL
+# Exploring_Chicago_datasets

-In this project I am going to explore some of the Chicago data set.
+In this project I am going to explore some of the Chicago public data sets.
 Namely, the Socioeconomic Indicators, Public Schools and Crime Data from Chicago Data Portal.

-The goal is to use SQL queries to get some insights and connect the data of Health & Human Services, Education and Public Safety.
+The goal is to use to get some insights and connect the data of Health & Human Services, Education and Public Safety.

 These data sets could be found via the following links: